yangyushi/tcclib/README.md

 ### Volatile Analysis (On the Fly)

-`pyTCC` also offered a way to analyse coordinates sotred as numpy array, getting the result, and then delete the output on the harddrive.
+`tcclib` also offered a way to analyse coordinates sotred as numpy array, getting the result, and then delete the output on the harddrive.

 ```python
 # Specifying the output folder of TCC to be TCC-RESULT